-There are many key indicators in running a successful video subscription business, but at the core, every successful service has a predictable and stable amount of recurring revenue.
+There are many key indicators in running a successful subscription video business, but at the core, every successful service has a predictable and stable amount of recurring revenue.
 In any business, attracting and converting new customers is essential to growing and expanding reach, but equally important is ensuring your existing customer base is happy and engaged.
 This will dictate how profitable your business can be.
-In fact, according to research done by Cleeng, “churn is unequivocally the number one problem for most SVOD publishers”.
+Subscription video churn is constant battle in the OTT industry.
+In fact, according to research done by Cleeng, “churn is unequivocally the number one problem for most SVOD publishers.”

 CHURN = Number of subscribers that have canceled in the last 30 days ÷ Number of total paid subscribers

 What are the types of subscription video churn?

 To better manage your churn rate it is important to understand how customers leave a service.
 Typically there are two types of churn:

 Voluntary churn are customers that cancel the service of their own volition.